 Locate the headlights button.
-It should look like the picture shown.
-Turn it on and off to check that the headlights light up and shut off.
+It should look as shown.
+Press it on and off to check that the headlights light up and shutoff.

 The headlights may not be bright enough for all working conditions.
 Use additional illumination when needed.
-Remember to turn off the lights when you turn off the engine.
+Remember to turn off the lights when you stop the engine.